 Why Sibudu deserves to be preserved

-The ancestors of all humanity evolved culturally at sites like Sibudu. behaviour in southern Africa.
+The ancestors of all humanity evolved culturally at sites like Sibudu.
+Early modern humans developed complex thought patterns and symbolic behaviour in southern Africa.
 Among its prolific finds, Sibudu has some of the earliest examples in the world of sea-shell beads, a wide variety of bone tools, bone arrowheads for hunting, use of herbal medicine, and preserved plant bedding – all about 70 000 years old.

 Archaeobotanists have identified seeds and charred wood from trees not found in the area today, and some plants that are valued for their medicinal properties.
 This establishes the antiquity of South Africa’s profound indigenous knowledge.
 Hunters brought the remains of many animals including extinct giant horse and buffalo to the shelter.
 It is therefore an environmental as well as a cultural archive.